yasinkutuk/Econometrics.jl/README.md

 # Econometrics.jl
-functions for econometrics, and supporting utilities
+Functions for econometrics, and supporting utilities